Our main Radiology Department at Harrogate District Hospital offers a range of imaging techniques, including:

 Your experience will of an X-ray will vary according to the type of imaging technique being used, so please do explore this page fully and read your appointment letter carefully to ensure you know where you’re going and what to expect.

-If you’ve been asked to attend the main Radiology Department, you will be greeted by a booking officer.
+If you’ve been asked to attend the main Imaging Services, you will be greeted by a booking officer.
 The booking officers are responsible for allocating X-ray appointments for outpatients and GP patients, and deal with telephone enquiries from both patients and healthcare professionals.
 The booking officers liaise closely with radiographers and radiologists to ensure waiting times are kept to a minimum, and they will do their best to make you feel comfortable when you’re waiting for your X-ray.

 If you’re undergoing an X-ray of your chest, abdomen, pelvis, or spine, you will be asked to undress and wear a hospital gown.
 You will also need to remove any jewellery which overlies the area being scanned.

 Your examination will be undertaken by a radiographer or an assistant practitioner.
 Radiographers are not trained to read X-rays, and so once you’ve had your scan, it will be sent to a consultant radiologist or advanced radiographer for diagnosis.